geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 observations, is crucial because all real scenarios can be thought of as a combination (superposition) of dipoles (see the "Buried structures" section).

-If the object is "small", that is all of the object's dimensions are several times smaller than the depth to its center, then  the object acts as a :ref:`magnetic dipole<fields_magnetic_dipole>` -- that is, a little bar magnet with strength and direction caused by the inducing field.
+If the object is "small", that is all of the object's dimensions are several times smaller than the depth to its center, then  the object acts as a :ref:`magnetic dipole<fields_magnetic_dipole>` -- that is, a bar magnet.
+If the magnetization is purely induced then the direction of the dipole will be aligned with the inducing field.
+In fact, this is the reason why, when one gets sufficiently distant from the center of the earth, Earth's field looks like a dipole.

-In addition the vertical gradient of the field, obtained if measurements were acquired with a gradiometer, are listed as :math:`B_g`.
-Sign conventions must be adopted when data are plotted.
-For magnetic surveying the coordinate system used is: {:math:`x` is northing, :math:`y` is easting, and :math:`z` is downward}.
-The sign convention will be that horizontal fields are positive if they point in the :math:`\hat{x}` direction for :math:`B_x`, in the :math:`\hat{y}` direction for :math:`B_y` and vertical fields are positive if they point downward.
-For :math:`B_t` the anomaly is positive if it points in the same direction as the earth's field and negative if it is the opposite direction.
+*** Can we use the app to simulate this?
+This could also initiate some good questions

 .. _magnetics_extended_bodies: